 In fact, I’m directing this essay to that specific group of men.
-That specific group that only pop up when it relates to them and nothing more.
-A specific group that mocked the woman’s march, and call women “skets” and other colloquial terms for “slut” for no reason except it’s 3 p.m. on a Tues.
+That specific group who only pop up when it relates to them and nothing more.
+A specific group who mocked the woman’s march, and call women “skets” and other colloquial terms for “slut” for no reason except it is 3 p.m. on a Tuesday.

-A specific group that whenever there is a rape or assault charge they question what the woman was wearing, what she was doing, where was she, why was she there, all to deflect from the point that the MAN who assaulted her might be trash.
-Oh, and it’s wrong to call him trash, according to them, because we don’t “know the whole story,” but it’s okay for them to pick up for him even though they don’t know the whole fucking story.
+A specific group who whenever there is a rape or assault charge question what the woman was wearing, what she was doing, where was she, why was she there, all to deflect from the point that the MAN who assaulted her might be trash.
+Oh, and it’s wrong to call him trash, according to them, because we don’t “know the whole story.”
+But it’s okay for them to pick up for him even though they don’t know the whole fucking story.